Bill

 Bill Summary

 An act relating to background screenings; amending s.
 943.0438, F.S.; revising the definition of the term "athletic coach"; defining the term "team based in this state"; providing that an independent sanctioning authority is deemed to be a qualified entity for the purpose of participating in the Care Provider Background Screening Clearinghouse; authorizing an independent sanctioning authority to allow certain persons to act as athletic coaches and referees without passing certain background screening qualifications under certain circumstances; amending s.
 943.0542, F.S.; requiring qualified entities to designate a user administrator for a specified purpose; revising requirements for the Care Provider Background Screening Clearinghouse to release specified records to a qualified entity; amending ss.
 943.0585 and 943.059, F.S.; prohibiting certain persons from denying or failing to acknowledge certain criminal history records that have been expunged or sealed; requiring the Department of Law Enforcement to disclose sealed criminal history records under specified circumstances; reenacting ss.
-943.053(3)(c), 943.0578(4), and 943.0582(2)(b), F.S., relating to dissemination of criminal justice information, lawful hb1069 -03-e1self-defense expunction, and diversion program expunction, respectively, to incorporate the amendments made to ss.
+943.053(3)(c), 943.0578(4), and 943.0582(2)(b), F.S., relating to dissemination of criminal justice information, lawful hb1069 -03-er2026 Legislature self-defense expunction, and diversion program expunction, respectively, to incorporate the amendments made to ss.
 943.0585 and 943.059, F.S., in references thereto; providing an effective date.

 AI Summary